 Solomon Lazar ran a confectionery store on the first floor of a rented house in Homestead, Pa., with his two oldest children, Lena (1881-1954) and Hyman (1885-1958).
 By 1907, he had saved enough to bring his wife, Ida Segal Lazar (1859-1943), and their six younger children, Bella (1887-1969), Sarah (1892-1959), Benjamin (1894-1963), Anna (1897-1976), Josiah (1899-1985) and Rebecca (1900-1911), to the United States.

-Benjamin and Josiah Lazar started the B. D. Lazar Company, a jukebox and arcade wholesale and distribution business, located for a time on Fifth Avenue in Uptown.
+Benjamin and Josiah Lazar started the B. D. Lazar Company, a jukebox and arcade wholesale and distribution business, located for a time on casino games slots bonus code in Uptown.